UNITED'S ENERGY PLAYBOOK

 Amazingly, turning the thermostat down by just one degree could save you around £145* on heating bills per year, according to the Energy Saving Trust.

 Did you know?
-That could be a CO2e reduction per year equivalent to 3,000,000 less miles being driven!
+That could be a collective CO2e reduction per year equivalent to around 2,500,000 fewer miles being driven!*

 2. CHANGE THE FLOW 💧

 The water temperature when it leaves your boiler or hot water cylinder is usually set too high.
-Turn it down a bit to cut your energy bills by 12% and save up to £65*.
+Turn it down a bit to cut your energy bills by up to 12% and you could save around £65*.

 If you have a combi boiler, set your flow temperature to 50oC for heating and 55oC for hot water.